 Take a break from Facebook, twitter, instagram, and TV.
 Start with one day.
 Then, go for a week.
 You’ll be surprised at how pressing pause on your media consumption will start to alter your personal narrative — the story of how you see yourself and the world around you — in a very healthy way.

 This idea isn’t new to me.
 “The heart is the well-spring of life.”
 And, “As a person thinks in his heart, so is he.”
 What you believe about your story doesn’t change reality, but it shapes what you choose to see and how you choose to act.
 Your heart and mind are so valuable and impressionable.
 Your heart and mind experience everything you see, hear and feel with great force.
-They are being manipulated by the words and images you look at everyday on your feeds, timelines, and TV and you don’t even realize it.
+They are being influenced by the words and images you look at everyday on your feeds, timelines, and TV and you don’t even realize it.
 Be careful what you see.
 Be careful what you share.
 Make sure what you see and share reflect the complex ups and downs of life.
+Make sure they reflect the nuance of the situation – including the fact that God is loving, compassionate, powerful, and in control.
 Serve up a healthy emotional meal to your own mind and heart as well as to the people who read your feed.

 Who’s Writing Your Story?

 Most importantly, let your personal narrative be influenced by the greatest Story.
 The Story that moves and shapes all others.
 The Story of God’s love.

 “Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.
 And now, dear brothers and sisters, one final thing.
 Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise.”
 (Philippians 4:6–8 NLT)